richardcsuwandi/chinese-calligraphy-classifier/README.md

 ## Model Tuning
 By default, the model’s initial layers are frozen to prevent modifying the pre-trained weights.
-Let’s try unfreezing all the layers and train the model again.
+I tried unfreezing all the layers and train the model again for another 2 epochs.
 To find the perfect learning rate, I used the lr_find and recorder.plot methods to create the learning rate plot.

 ![LR Plot](https://github.com/richardcsuwandi/chinese-calligraphy-classifier/blob/master/images/lr_plot.png?raw=true)